-David is a Sufi Movement In Canada centre leader living in Edmonton, Alberta.
+David is a Sufi centre leader and Sufi Movement International, National Representative, and is living in Edmonton, Alberta.

 On Being a Sufi…..

 There has always been a reluctance to apply labels to my life.
 “Sufi” is one such label, which has always seemed out of reach.